EXCLUSIVE-Qatar seeks EU guarantees emergency gas stays within EU - source

 Although Qatar lacks enough spare gas, it has signalled it would be willing to divert some volumes from Asia with mediation from the United States.

-Doha has not yet made such a request to divert shipments, according to the source and another person briefed on such discussions.
+Doha has not yet made such a request to divert shipments, according to the source and another person briefed on such talks.
+The European Commission said on Monday it would not comment on the details of discussions with international partners on gas supplies.

 LONG-TERM CONTRACTS